 Past Doctoral Students (with current affiliations)

 - Dr. Rhonda McEwen, 2009.
-Associate Professor and Canada Research Chair in Tactile Interfaces, Communication and Cognition at UTM-CCIT, Univ. of Toronto.
+Professor and Canada Research Chair in Tactile Interfaces, Communication and Cognition at UTM-CCIT, Univ. of Toronto.

 Past Students (as a Dissertation Committee Member)